tch1001/keto-explorer/README.md

 # Instructions
 [Youtube Tutorial](TODO)

-There are many ways to setup a local copy, but the easiest is to use Docker Compose.
+The easiest way to setup a local testing server is to use Docker Compose.

 ## Using Docker Compose (Recommended)
 ```
+docker compose up -d
+docker ps # check ports are forwarded correctly
+curl http://127.0.0.1:4466/health/ready # should be {"status": "ok}
+curl http://127.0.0.1:4467/health/ready # should be {"status": "ok}
 ```
+Open `http://127.0.0.1:8888` in your browser

 # Common Errors
 Here are some common errors.